SaiSindhuja197/mslearn-fabric/Instructions/Labs/Getting-Started.md

 ## Overview

-A global e-commerce company uses Microsoft Fabric for cloud-scale analytics to handle and analyze vast amounts of customer transaction data.
-They set up data pipelines for continuous ingestion of transactional information, which is stored in a scalable data warehouse.
-Real-time analytics monitor live data streams for immediate insights, while Apache Spark performs complex analyses and machine learning on the data.
-Dataflows Gen2 are employed to clean and transform data, and interactive notebooks allow data scientists to explore and model data dynamically.
-This integrated approach enables the company to make real-time, data-driven decisions and optimize their strategies effectively.
+In this hands-on lab, you will work with **Microsoft Fabric** to build a complete, cloud-scale analytics solution for managing and analyzing large volumes of e-commerce transaction data.
+You will create data pipelines to continuously ingest transactional information, store it in a scalable data warehouse, and run real-time analytics to monitor live data streams for instant insights.
+You will also leverage **Apache Spark** for complex analysis and machine learning, use **Dataflows Gen2** to clean and transform data, and explore the dataset interactively with notebooks.

+By the end of this lab, you will have practical experience in setting up an integrated data environment that enables real-time, data-driven decision-making and helps optimize business strategies effectively.

 ## Objective